 - Fabric Fusion Sheets I got a few sheets of Fabric Fusion Sheets and prepped them ahead of time.
 To do this, peel off one side of the backing on a sheet of Fabric Fusion and stick the sheet to the wrong side of a rectangle of fabric.
 Give your guests scissors to cut shapes out of the prepped fabric.
 Once a shape is cut, peel off the other side of the backing and adhere it to your onesie.
 That simple!
 Running it through the dryer will set the adhesive.

 Be sure to Leave Instructions

 I prepped a sheet of instructions to leave on the onesie decorating table so that guests could make sense of everything.
-If you’d like to download it, leave your email below and we’ll send it right to your inbox.

 DOWNLOAD THE ONESIE STATION PRINTABLE

 Click below to download the instruction sheet.
 It’s a perfect way to give your guests instructions on how to decorate the onesies and not have to monitor the area the whole time!

 I stocked the table with a few extra supplies: scissors, pens/pencils, scrap paper, a couple of irons, and a small ironing board.

 I was so happy to see the results of all this planning!
 Baby ended up with a whole pile of clothes that are definitely cute enough to wear for a good long time.
 Everybody had a good time figuring out how to decorate their pieces, and it was all pretty quick and easy.
 And I’m still feeling pretty smug for making a baby shower onesie decorating station that doesn’t suck. xoxo

 This post contains affiliate links for your convenience.
 This means that I receive a small commission should you make a purchase via one of those links, at no extra cost to you.